There are several categories when it comes to English courses.

-The courses do not necessarily have to be associated with a visa and can vary from 12 hours (part time), 20 hours (full-time) to 30 hours (extreme) per week.
-However, to qualify for a student visa, the English course must offer at least 20 hours’ attendance per week, which can be in the mornings or evenings, according to the student’s work commitments.
+The courses do not necessarily have to be associated with a visa and can vary from 12 hours (part-time), 20 hours (full-time) to 30 hours (extreme) per week.
+However, to qualify for a student visa, the English course must offer at least 20 hours of attendance per week, which can be in the mornings or evenings, according to the student’s work commitments.

 General English: these are general English courses, and the most popular in Australia, as they represent a first point of contact with learning the language.

 The student is asked to sit a placement test on orientation day, or the first day of the course, to ascertain their level.
 Following the test, the student will be assigned to a class, which could be:

 - Elementary (A1)

 It takes around 10 weeks of study, on average, to move from one level to the next.
 Clearly, this varies based on several factors (learning ability, dedication, age, actual attendance, motivation, quality of the school).
 Having reached the Upper Intermediate level, the student should be able to obtain an IELTS score of 5.5 or more.

 IELTS Preparation: as the name suggests, these are courses in preparation for the IELTS exam.

 They differ from the General English course in that they concentrate exclusively on preparation for this test.
 They use the tables for assigning points and often use test simulations.